-- > An inventory of all pupils with anaphylaxis will be compiled - All staff will be trained annually on the symptoms of anaphylaxis, and how to respond in an emergency - An Individual Healthcare Plan will be developed which includes the arrangements the school will make to control exposure to allergens - > Auto-injectors will be kept readily available
+All staff will attend regular training on the symptoms of anaphylaxis, which includes information and practise on when and how to use the adrenaline auto-injector.

+An Individual Healthcare Plan will be developed which includes the arrangements the school will make to control exposure to allergens;

+Auto-injectors will be kept readily available in the classroom and in the staffroom.